swedenconnect/eidas-eu-mock/README.md

 A complete setup consists of one demo application hub (provided in the module cef-20-demo-hub) and one or more sets of national eIDAS nodes (provided by the module(s) cef-node-docker-nnn).

-The current version of the node (versioni 2.6.0) is supported by the module cef-node-docker-260.
+The current version of the node (versioni 2.7.0 pre-release) is supported by the module cef-node-docker-270.
 Older versions of the CEF node are available but they are not supported.

 The full setup is illustrated bu the following image:
 ![Logo](docs/images/demo-apps.png)